Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

    ![setup](media/lab1-image16.png)

-1. Click on **Secrets** to see a list of all the exposed secret alerts that have been found.
+1. Click on **Secrets (1)** to see a list of all the exposed secret alerts that have been found.
 This includes the alert and introduced dates.
-Click on the **Azure DevOps personal access token(PAT)** to see more details about the alert and what you can do to clean up the secret.
+Click on the **Azure DevOps personal access token (PAT) (2)** to see more details about the alert and what you can do to clean up the secret.

    ![Secrets page](media/secv1.png)